quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part71_Summary.md

 ??x
 Eligibility traces offer a unified approach by allowing for a spectrum of learning methods ranging from full MC methods to one-step TD methods.
 By setting =1, the method behaves like an MC method considering all future rewards.
 Setting =0 makes it behave like a one-step TD method.
 ??x
-This interpolation is achieved through the eligibility trace mechanism \( z_t \), which tracks when components of the weight vector participate in producing estimated values and decays over time based on the parameter .
+This interpolation is achieved through the eligibility trace mechanism $z_t$, which tracks when components of the weight vector participate in producing estimated values and decays over time based on the parameter .
 ??x
 ```java
 // Pseudocode for unifying TD and MC methods with eligibility traces